SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 #### *preparePitstop()*
 *preparePitstop* triggers Jona, the virtual race engineer, to prepare a previously planned pitstop.
 This action function is provided by the "ACC" plugin and is available depending on the concrete configuration.

-#### *openRaceEngineerSettings()*
+#### *openRaceEngineerSettings(import :: Boolean := false)*
 Opens the settings tool, with which you can edit all the race specific settings, Jona needs for a given race.
 This action function is provided by the "ACC" plugin and is available depending on the concrete configuration.
+If you supply *true* for the *import* parameter, the setup data is imported directly from a running simulation and the dialog is not opened.